kintone-samples/SAMPLE-kintone-connect-azure/README.md

 Use Microsoft's authentication library (msal.js) to enable access to Microsoft Cloud service resources from kintone.

 ## Description
-With Microsoft's authentication library, you can obtain the access token from the Azure Active Directory v2 endpoint, From kintone you can access the data in the Microsoft cloud using the Microsoft Graph API.
+With Microsoft's authentication library, you can obtain the access token from the Azure Active Directory, From kintone you can access the data in the Microsoft cloud using the Microsoft Graph API.
 <br>ex) Send and receive Outlook mail from kintone and data linkage between kintone and Outlook schedule.